caladov/DR_mutations_MAB/README.md

 ## 1) Notebooks
 - Jupyter notebook (Analysis_DR_mutations_MAB.ipynb) - contains the Python code used for the initial analyses.
-- R markdown (Analysis_DR_mutations.Rmd) - contains the R code used for the statistical analyses and for visualizing phylogenetic trees.
-It has a rendered version (Analysis_DR_mutations.md)
+- R markdown (Analysis_DR_mutations.md) - contains the R code used for the statistical analyses and for visualizing phylogenetic trees.

 ## 2) Datasets
 ### Excel files: